 Philip describes how actors, some of whom had blue-collar day jobs, would come together to work on an artistic production.
 They began sessions with a period of physical exercises and then discussed a social or political issue.
 Then they would go off to write a script that grew organically from the discussion.
 The plays did more than merely provide an evening’s entertainment; they raised questions that demanded audience engagement.
 One of their productions was a Bertold Brecht play, The Good Woman of Szechuan, adapted to the Palestinian context.

-Philip’s friends at Birzeit University were involved in discussion groups with Israeli university professors.
-Through them, he met an Israeli professor and his wife, Judy Blanc; she would become a close friend and one of the founders of Women in Black, an Israeli group that advocates for the end of the Israeli occupation and monitored soldier treatment of Palestinians at checkpoints.
+Philip’s friends at Birzeit University were involved in discussion groups with Israeli university professors opposed to the occupation.
+Through them, he met an Israeli professor and his wife, Judy Blanc; she would become a close friend and one of the founders of Women in Black, an Israeli group that advocated for the end of the Israeli occupation and monitored soldier treatment of Palestinians at checkpoints.
 The Israeli academics in these groups stood in solidarity with Birzeit University when the military closed it for months on end and raided the university campus.

 After one day of solitary confinement, he was moved to a large cell where the other detainees were mostly Jews accused of petty crimes.
 Two of the inmates happened to be the brothers Reuven and Eliezer Abergel of the Israeli Black Panthers in Jerusalem.
 They had been arrested on a minor drug charge.
 The exposure showed him that Black and Arab Jews had a different experience of Jewish “democracy” than their European counterparts.